mxngo7/Tier-Nametags/README.md

 - `gamemode <set|view> <gamemode> <player?>` -> Either set the gamemode to display or view a player's statistics in a specific gamemode
 ## 🗺️ Roadmap
 - Badges / Peak Tiers for 'retired' players
-- Setting to toggle gamemode / tier icon visibility
 - Local leaderboard that only shows players in your current game
-- For nametag, player list, and chat displays, have seperate options for how the player's tier is displayed
 ## 🖼️ Gallery
 ### In-Game
 <img width="327" height="417" alt="image" src="https://github.com/user-attachments/assets/f004fa0b-8b19-4ca8-9d7e-63a3f891436f" />